Last Updated on

 On the flip side, however, it just so happens that in addition to its multiple impressive features, the solution comes with a fair amount of drawbacks.

 One thing you might notice is that Jungle Scout will only feature ideas from items that are already being sold on Amazon.
 As a result, you might not be able to come up with something unique beyond the website.
-You’re essentially stuck with Amazon’s oversaturated product options.
+You’re essentially stuck with Amazon’s oversaturated product options with minimal profit margins.

 Secondly, the accuracy of its sales estimate is questionable.
 I’ve picked up errors on a few occasions, some of which missed the mark by a substantial margin (it wasn’t the cash cow I expected).
 Subsequently, I was forced to change my approach by switching to its product tracker to determine the precise sales volume.

-Then there’s the issue with pricing.
+Then there’s the issue with pricing plans.
 At $39 to $99 per month for the web app, and $97 or $197 one-off payment for the Chrome extension, some users have argued that Jungle Scout might be a bit high-priced for its features.

 I’ll tell you what though.
 How about we explore the best Jungle Scout alternatives you can adopt for your business?